Giuseppina Aliverti

-Giuseppina Aliverti (1894 – 1982) was an Italian geophysicist specializing in several fields of terrestrial physics.
+Giuseppina Aliverti (4 December 1894 – 10 June 1982) was an Italian geophysicist specializing in several fields of terrestrial physics.
 She is remembered for developing the Aliverti-Lovera method of measuring the radioactivity of water.

 Biography

 Born in Somma Lombardo (Varese), Italy on 4 December 1894, Giuseppina had at least one sister, Teresa Aliverti with whom she remained very close.
-Giuseppina Aliverti graduated with honors in physics in 1919 from the University of Turin.
+Giuseppina Aliverti graduated with honours in physics in 1919 from the University of Turin.

 From 1932 to 1935, she was the professor in charge of geodesy and geophysics in Turin, and then from 1936 to 1951 she taught terrestrial physics as well.

-In 1937, the Italian Ministry of Agriculture and Forestry announced that Aliverti had the top scores in a geophysics competition and as winner she became the director of the Geophysical Observatory of Pavia, Italy while, at the same time, she taught terrestrial physics at the University of Pavia.
+In 1937, the Italian Ministry of Agriculture and Forestry announced that Aliverti had the top scores in a geophysics competition and as the winner, she became the director of the Geophysical Observatory of Pavia, Italy while, at the same time, she taught terrestrial physics at the University of Pavia.

 Aliverti moved to Naples in 1949 to continue her teaching career at the Naval University Institute there (now called the Parthenope University) where she was chair of meteorology and oceanography.
-There, she went on to become dean of the faculty of nautical sciences from 1960 until 1970, when she retired.
+There, she became dean of the faculty of nautical sciences from 1960 until 1970, when she retired.

 Aliverti died in Naples on 10 June 1982.